ericjackson0/herpderpgawker/README.md

 Chrome extension to improve all Gawker Media sites by herp derping the user comments.
 Created primarily for Deadspin commenters, as they tend to need the most fixing.

 ###Example:
-Original:	"your favorite player SUCKS!!1! lol srsly he's the ****ing WORST!1!"
+Original:	"your favorite player SUCKS!!1!"

-Derped:		"herp herp derp herp derp derp derp herp derp"
+Derped:		"herp herp derp"

 Much better.